MakeOS/GhostBirdOS/README.md

 [Function we need to do](docs/Plan.md "docs/Plan.md")

 [Function we have done](docs/FunctionList.md "docs/FunctionList.md")

-You can easily download and participate in the development of Ghost Bird Operating System Project by the following way:

-- visited our developer website:[makeos.org](http://makeos.org)
-- follow us on github:[GhostBirdOS](https://github.com/GhostBirdOperatingSystemProject/GhostBirdOS)

 First of all, Ghost Bird OS isn't a single project, in fact, this is a collection of multiple items, some of the project that make up Ghost Bird OS are as follows: